Hel10word/TCM/README.md

 TableCloneManage tcm = TableCloneManageFactory.createTableCloneManage(tcmContext);
 ```

-3.  use the tcm to initialization table between MySQL and PgSQL
+3.  use the TCM to initialization table between MySQL and PgSQL

 ```java
 // get Table information by TableName in MySQL(SourceDataBase)